hartwigmedical/hmftools/serve/README.md

 ---|---
 AMPLIFICATION  | Evidence is applicable when the gene has been amplified.
 DELETION | Evidence is applicable when the gene has been completely deleted from the genome.
 ACTIVATION | Evidence is applicable when gene has been activated.
-Downstream algorithms are expected to further define this.
+Downstream algorithms are expected to interpret this.
 INACTIVATION | Evidence is applicable when gene has been inactivated.
-Downstream algorithms are expected to further define this.
+Downstream algorithms are expected to interpret this.
 ANY_MUTATION | This type is a "catch-all" meaning the knowledgebase did not provide enough details, and the gene is not a driver gene in Hartwig's driver catalog.
 FUSION | Evidence is applicable in case the gene has fused with another gene.